-2.2 Please list any specific or unusual features of the investigatory powers in your jurisdiction.
+2.2 Please list specific or unusual features of the investigatory powers referred to in the summary table.

 Unannounced inspections of the Secretariat require the approval of the president of ComCo and not of a court.

 2.3 Are there general surveillance powers (e.g. bugging)?